radix-place/coprime_count/README.md

 > *Explicit Functional Formulas for Restricted Coprime Representations of Even Integers*
 > Andrés M. Salazar

-The code implements the functional framework introduced in the article, including:
-- the canonical remainder operator,
-- the functional Euclidean algorithm,
-- the explicit minimal solutions of functional equations,
-- and the closed-form counting formulas for coprime representations of even integers.

 ## Requirements

 - Python **3.8+**